 - a) To vote in the election, you must be a current member of Hall of Lincoln's Inn.
-If you do not meet this requirement you are not eligible to vote.
-Student members and Benchers are not eligible to vote in BRC elections. - b) To vote, members of Hall must ensure that their email address is up to date on the Inn's records at least three weeks before voting opens.
-Members can update their contact details with the Inn as stated in the Nominations section above.
-Following this deadline, members will not be able update their email address with the Inn to vote in the current election but will be able update their email address with the Inn and vote in any future elections.
+If you do not meet this requirement, you are not eligible to vote.
+Student members and Benchers are not eligible to vote in BRC elections. - b) To vote, members of Hall must ensure that their email address is up to date on the Inn's records 2 weeks before voting opens.
+Following this deadline, members will not be able to vote in this year's election.